ananya846/uni_web/README.md

 3. About section: just gives an overview of the college.
 No big paragraphs.
 Academia section: divides between CSE, ECE ,MECH, CIVIL branches Includes information like:

-I. Seat availability separated between kcet ,comedk, management and total intake Ii.
+I. Seat availability separated between kcet ,comedk, management and total intake

+II.
 It also displays the syllabus for each branch

 5. Projects Section: displays all the verified projects of students from Bms College: Can be a good way for seniors to test their projects and get user feedback.(feedback section will be added later)
 6. News sections: displays the recent news revolving BMSCE.
 Users can also subscribe to the BMSCE daily to get updates.